-- There was regular review of individual performance.
+- The provider understood the learning needs of staff and provided protected time and training to meet them.
+We found that up to date records of skills, qualifications and training were maintained. - There was regular review of individual performance.
 Staff underwent monthly one-to-one review meetings with the service manager and annual appraisal.
-We noted that the clinic manager had engaged in regular one-to one review meetings with their line manager but was not subject to a full appraisal of all aspects of their role.
-Clinical staff employed on a sessional basis provided evidence of their professional external appraisal summary to the provider and also participated in monthly one-to-one review meetings. - The service held records which confirmed medical professionals were registered with the General Medical Council (GMC) and were up to date with revalidation.
+Clinical staff employed on a sessional basis provided evidence of their professional external appraisal summary to the provider and also participated in monthly one-to-one review meetings. - The service held records which confirmed medical professionals were registered with the General Medical Council (GMC) and Nursing and Midwifery Council (NMC) and were up to date with revalidation.